 Invitelets you add people both inside or outside your workspace to a page using their email address.

 External folks will be added as guests.

 You can assign both guests and other workspace members a level of access using the dropdown menus:

 You can collaborate with other people in Notion by adding them as members to your workspace (Team Plan & Enterprise Plan only).
 These can be your teammates at work, friends, or anyone you want to work with on pages.
-There are a few ways to share Notion pages with other members so you can work together:
+There are a few ways to share Notion pages with all members of your workspace so you can work together:

 Sharemenu, you can turn on access for

 Everyone at [workspace]at a certain level selected from the dropdown:

 You can also share with everyone in your workspace via default teamspaces, which all workspace members are added to automatically.
 Learn more about teamspaces →

 Create a page in any default teamspace in your sidebar.
 Hover over the default teamspace's name and click the

 +button that appears.